Review: Daughter of the Moon Goddess by Sue Lynn Tan

 The plot was deceptively simple – Xingyin wanted to free her mother – but it explored the complexities of navigating an unknown kingdom and culture.
 I appreciated that the story also demonstrated the tension of Xingyin wanting a fresh start with her new friends and feeling honour bound to save her mother.

-I loved how Daughter of the Moon Goddess utilized the heroic quest narrative – fighting mythological monsters, finding magical artifacts, and traveling to different kingdoms – to progress the plot and Xingyin’s character development.
-The world-building became so rich, especially as the author explored the nuances between the immortal and human realms.
+I loved how Daughter of the Moon Goddess utilized the heroic quest narrative – fighting mythological monsters, finding magical artifacts, and travelling to different kingdoms – to progress the plot and Xingyin’s character development.
+The world-building became rich, especially as the author explored the nuances between the immortal and human realms.

 Beautiful Writing